derekbarber/derekbarber.ca/source/resume/index.markdown

 ## Work Experience

-### <a href="http://www.dutcheauction.com" target="_blank">Dutch eAuction Inc</a>, Senior Software Developer
-*January 2015 - Present*

-I am the primary application designer and developer for the Dutch eAuction platform.
-The platform consists of a front-end web application and back-end API built for running a dutch-style (top-down) online auction.
-The initial application was built for auctioning motor vehicles and the resulting web app is currently online at
-<a href="https://auto.dutcheauction.com" target="_blank">auto.dutcheauction.com</a>.
-The application was
-built using a combination of Ruby, Rails, JavaScript, along with a host of related web technologies.

 ### <a href="https://leadwithpurpose.com" target="_blank">Lead with Purpose</a>, Software Developer
 *April 2015 - Present*

-I was hired as a Ruby on Rails contractor for Lead With Purpose and have worked with their primary software developer in adding some new features to their very large web application.
-I have specifically worked on a new feature called an "Alignment Survey" which is a tool designed to display and capture very specific survey results and then process those results for use in their application.
+Lead with Purpose is a both a strategic planning process and a software application that enables business and individuals to implement the process.
+I am one of the primary developers on the software platform which is primarily a Ruby on Rails application that also integrations an increasing number of React components for the front-end.

 ### <a href="https://www.providechat.com" target="_blank">Provide Chat</a>, Co-founder / Software Developer
 *January 2009 - Present*

-I designed and built the Provide Chat web-based software using a combination of Ruby, Rails, Node.js and JavaScript.
+I designed and built the Provide Chat web-based software using a combination of Ruby, Rails, Node.js and JavaScript (both vanilla JS and React).
 Includes a web-based administration and chat system, a robust API and JavaScript widgets.
 Also I worked on building mobile applications which authenticate and communicate through the back-end Rails-powered API.